 Of course, we worry about our family and friends, but based on frequent communication it seems everyone is hunkered down to the best of their ability, wearing masks, social distancing and frequently washing their hands.

-|Seeing pumpkins and squash reminds us of crisp, cool fall in Minnesota as I stood admiring this at a comfortable 82 degrees.|
+|Seeing pumpkins and squash reminds us of crisp, cool fall in Minnesota as I stood admiring this at a comfortable 82 degrees.

 For the past nine months, she has been living in a lovely assisted living facility in Las Vegas, which, to date, hasn’t had any cases of COVID-19.
 I spent many delightful afternoons with her when we stayed in Nevada in November 2019.

 I baked a few of her favorite desserts (from our childhood) at son Richard’s house in Henderson and brought them to her when I visited each day.
 We laughed and told stories while cherishing every moment together.
-On December 9th, when we left Nevada it was hard to say goodbye, not certain we’d ever be together again.
+On December 9th, when we left Nevada it was hard to say goodbye, not sure we’d ever be together again.

 Based on US Medicare requirements when a patient/senior is hospitalized and still a bit unstable, they require the patient to go to the rehabilitation center before they can return to their former living arrangements.